-STANDARD 4 Ensure a healthy working environment Provide employees with good working conditions and ensure they have a healthy work life balance Committed A 🕥 Excelling within yourleaders to rcompany ofmodel healunhealthybehavioursworkplace risksincluding to(e.g. stress, longregular brehours andthroughoutbullying) andday, using Ask your senior leaders to role- model healthy behaviours including taking regular breaks throughout the day, using their vacation and Implement a resilience and wellbeing programme to raise awareness of a healthy work life balance Identify and take action on hotspots where workplace conditions are potentially harmful to mental health Identify ways of tackling and measuring presenteeism employees to mitigate those risks Hints and tips: Role modelling behavio the wider team.
-For exc facilitating others to do the same • ours can be extended into ample, managers can propriate and allows for s, emails out of office Work with a variety of internal partners (e.g. HR and your internal communications team) and external suppliers to ensure healthy living is encouraged.
-Ways to do this include promoting: Healthy eating and exercise campaigns Wellbeing and resilience resources (e.g. stress management, time management, mindfulness) Have a flexible working policy where appropriate and technology that supports this, giving access to formal and informal flexibility where feasible (dependent on job role), to promote a healthy work life balance
+STANDARD 4 Ensure a healthy working environment Provide employees with good working conditions and ensure they have a healthy work life balance Committed A 🕥 Excelling Raise awareness within your company of unhealthy workplace risks (e.g. stress, long hours and bullying) and Ask your senior leaders to role- model healthy behaviours including taking regular breaks throughout the day, using their vacation and Implement a resilience and wellbeing programme to raise awareness of a healthy work life balance Identify and take action on hotspots where workplace conditions are potentially harmful to mental health Identify ways of tackling and measuring presenteeism support employees to mitigate those risks others to do the Work with a variety of internal partners (e.g. HR and your internal communications team) and external suppliers to ensure healthy living is encouraged.
+Ways to do this include promoting: Healthy eating and exercise campaigns Have a flexible working policy where appropriate and technology that supports this, giving access to formal and informal flexibility where feasible (dependent on job role), to promote a healthy work life balance Hints and tips: Role modelling behaviours can be extended into the wider team.
+For example, managers can ensure workload is appropriate and allows for breaks and rest periods, emails out of office hours to be discouraged etc. Wellbeing and resilience resources (e.g. stress management, time management, mindfulness)